bonfus/muesr/docs/Usage.rst

  - :py:class:`~muesr.core.sampleErrors.MagDefError`
  - :py:class:`~muesr.core.sampleErrors.SymmetryError`

-To see their meaning follow the links.
+To see their meaning follow the links above.

 N.B.: the utility functions are mainly intended for interactive usage and therefore report problems by printing error messages on the screen.